jasondebolt/phoenix-docker/README.md

 # Docker Image Fanout Pipeline
 A full CI/CD solution for continuously building and deploying entire Docker image hierarchies.

+#### Overview
+Having a hierarchy of docker images for your Phoenix project is useful for ensuring all images have a common set of libraries, utilities, and dependencies.
+For example, you may use different docker images for different types of build jobs,

 #### What does this CloudFormation stack do?
 * Creates a local CodeCommit repo which stores all of the Dockerfiles you will use in your AWS account.
 * Creates Several ECR Docker repos which will contain images build from your Dockerfiles.